jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_image_feature.md

 Overall, the `__init__` method initializes the attributes of the object based on the provided configuration object.

 #### **Method Details**
 The given code is a constructor method for a class.
 It takes a parameter `config` of type `RandomBlurConfig`.
-The `RandomBlurConfig` class is assumed to have a property `kernel_size` which is an integer representing the size of the kernel for the blur operation.
+The `RandomBlurConfig` class is assumed to have a property `kernel_size` which is an integer representing the size of the kernel for blurring.

 Inside the constructor, the `kernel_size` property is assigned to a list `[config.kernel_size, config.kernel_size]`.
-This list is used to define the size of the kernel for the blur operation.
+This list is used to define the size of the kernel for blurring in both dimensions.

 The `super().__init__()` line is calling the constructor of the parent class, which is not shown in the given code.
 This is done to initialize any attributes or methods inherited from the parent class.